Priory c of e primary academyDream. Build. Grow.

 Welcome to Year 6!

-Mrs Larkin is the lead teacher in Year 6 and is supported by Mrs Howard and Miss B Taylor.
+Mrs Larkin is the lead teacher in Year 6.
+She works with Mrs Howard and is supported by Mrs Smith and Miss Taylor.
 In Year 6, we enjoy growing our knowledge and applying it in lots of interesting and fun ways to make it stick.
 Year 6’s make the most of every opportunity available to them: representing our house teams as House Captains; leading training and supporting other children as skilled Negotiators, Take 5 Breathing Ambassadors and Anti-Bullying Ambassadors; and taking a lead role in sports both in school and in events across the county!

 Our Vision & Values